duong98/public-notes/other/career.md

 - [Javascript Interview Questions](https://github.com/kennymkchan/interview-questions-in-javascript)
 - [This is a clojure whiteboard problem](https://aphyr.com/posts/340-acing-the-technical-interview), but it's written so beautifully it's worth a mention.

+###### Whiteboarding Approach
+1. write sample data
+2. solve your own sample data (without code)
+3. pseudo-code, define the steps in the process in verbose
+4. write the code solution

 ### Ask the Interviewer Questions
 - What are some technical challenges you’ve recently faced?
 - What do you enjoy about working at X company?
 - How are teams structured and how are tasks usually divided?

+Look at the company's Glassdoor reviews and bring up any other concerns you have about the position or company.

 # Improving and Preparation